5004-SEA-Fa24-Geeng/hello-world-ooodddee/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?

-   Keeping client interaction contained in a single class like `ConsoleView` centralizes all input/output logic.
+   >Keeping client interaction contained in a single class like `ConsoleView` centralizes all input/output logic.
 This isolation makes the code easier to maintain, update, or modify the user interface without affecting other parts of the application.

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.

+   >To make the application more dynamic, we can store greetings in an external file or a database, allowing updates without code changes.
+Adding a Language class to manage data and using setter methods in the Greeting class can also improve flexibility.

 > [!IMPORTANT]